workingDog/kmlToGeojson/README.md

       }
     }

-The first line "val kml =..." uses the [scalakml library](https://github.com/workingDog/scalakml) to read in a kml document from file.
+In main, the first line uses the [scalakml library](https://github.com/workingDog/scalakml) to read in a kml document from file.
 The second line converts the kml document to a [play-geojson object](https://github.com/jroper/play-geojson).
 The third line prints the object to [GeoJSON](http://geojson.org/) format .